ale753/Algorithms-and-Data-Structures/README.md

 complexity with n, n^2, nlog2n.  (linear, quadratic, logaritmic)

 On the left, you can generate a random array of input lenght, insert an array manually or read it form .txt file.
-Note that you can do your operations also for an input of strings, not also integers.
+Note that you can do your operations also for an input of strings, not only integers.
 Once you have your input array, you can sort it with the algorithm you prefer by clicking the button on the right.
 On the bottom, you can test your algorithm by giving it some random, ascendent or descendent input for N numbers of times.
 For example :